osrf/gazebo_design/physics_params/physics_params.md

 ```

 Alice can still submit major pull requests Gazebo and SDF if she
-wants to make her new parameter a first-class citizen,
+wants to make her new parameter a first-class citizen.
+But she does not
-but she doesn't have to.
-This saves a lot of time and effort expended in pull request review.
-It reduces
-the number of API/ABI changes made to the code since Protobuf messages do not
-need to be changed, which makes the release process smoother.
+need to substantially change the code in order to use the new implicit
+parameter in her research.

 ### Performance Considerations/Questions